2012 Pacific typhoon season: Typhoon Tembin (Igme)

 On August 16, a tropical disturbance formed southeast of Taiwan.
 On August 17, the JMA mentioned it as a tropical depression, as a subtropical ridge pushed the system southwards.
 The JTWC issued a TCFA on the system late on August 18; early on the next day, the JMA upgraded it to a tropical storm and named it Tembin, and the JTWC upgraded it to a tropical depression.
 Soon, the PAGASA also upgraded it to a tropical depression and named it Igme.
 On August 20, Tembin entered a period of explosive intensification by excellent dual outflow, prompting both the JMA and the JTWC upgrading it to a typhoon.
+By the end of the same day, Tembin reached its initial peak intensity as a Category 4 typhoon, before it started to weaken by the next day as a TUTT cell developed over the system.

-On August 22, Tembin began to undergo an eyewall replacement cycle, as it further weakened to a category 1 typhoon.
-On August 23, Tembin re-intensified into a category 3 typhoon, before it made landfall over Pingtung, Taiwan later on the same day.
-Due to minor land interaction, the JMA downgraded Tembin to a severe tropical storm early on August 24, and the JTWC downgraded it to a tropical storm later.
-Afterward, Typhoon Tembin interacted with the nearby Typhoon Bolaven (Julian).
-Over the next few days, Tembin made a counterclockwise loop westward, moving back into the Philippine Area of Responsibility (PAR) in the process, causing more rainfall over in the Philippines.
-Afterward, Tembin weakened into a tropical storm on August 28 and turned north-northeastward.
-On August 30, Tembin made landfall on South Korea and transitioned into an extratropical storm, before dissipating two days later.
+On August 22, Tembin began reintensify, as an eye feature was forming once again.
+By the next day, Tembin re-intensified into a category 3 typhoon, before it made landfall over Pingtung, Taiwan later on the same day.
+Due to land interaction, the JMA downgraded Tembin to a severe tropical storm early on August 24, and the JTWC downgraded it to a tropical storm later.
+Soon, the JTWC upgraded Tembin to a typhoon when it moved into the South China Sea.
+Late on August 25, the JMA upgraded Tembin to a typhoon again, and the system intensified into a category 2 typhoon early on the next day.
+Afterwards, Typhoon Tembin interacted with the nearby Typhoon Bolaven.
+Over the next few days, Tembin made a counterclockwise loop eastward, moving back into the Philippine Area of Responsibility (PAR) in the process, causing more rainfall over in the Philippines.
+Afterwards, the JTWC downgraded the system to a tropical storm late on August 27, as it turned north-northeastward.
+The JMA soon downgraded it to a severe tropical storm by the next day.
+On August 30, Tembin made landfall on South Korea, and transitioned into an extratropical storm.